boblou/personalWebsite2/index.md

 # Bio in <200 char
 Currently, I am:
+- Product Manager at Google Cloud Healthcare and Life Sciences

+And before that:
-- MD + MBA student at UPenn
+- MD/MBA at University of Pennsylvania
 - Co-founder at Clinarify
-- Product Manager Intern at Google

-And before that:
 - Medical informatics research at HUP Radiology
 - Software engineer at MathWorks
 - BA in Math and CS at Columbia